 Involve your teenager when you are making decisions that affect them, From planning holidays to moving house.
 Talk to them, find out how they feel and if necessary do some problem solving together to solve issues.
 If emotions are running high, empathise with how they are feeling.

 - Respect their choices

 Accept your teenager’s choice of friends.
 Don’t criticise them or make judgemental comments.
-Get to know their friends by inviting them round or chat to them whenever you see them.
+Get to know their friends by inviting them round or chat with them whenever you see them.
 Respecting choices can extend to their taste in music, clothes and choice of career.

 - Share interests

 Take an interest in things your teenager is interested in.
-From bands they like to favourite subjects they are studying.
+From bands, they like to favourite subjects they are studying.
 Do you know their top five singers or bands, words they would use to describe themselves, or people they would most like to meet?